History

 Co-requisite 1-credit course designed to provide an embedded study-abroad experience to complement a requisite Art History course.

-An introduction to the theories and criticism relevant for the study and interpretation of art and art history such as feminism, psychoanalysis, structuralism, deconstruction, post-colonialism, and postmodernism.
+An introduction to the theories and methods of the discipline of Art History, such as feminism, psychoanalysis, structuralism, deconstruction, post-colonialism, and postmodernism.
 Prerequisite: At least one prior Art History course.
+(AAH 1001 to AAH 3801) or permission of the Instructor.

 Art History capstone writing and research seminar, which builds on AAH-4010 Interpreting Art.
 Students practice advanced art historical research and write culminating research project.